 The old taxi driver unloaded my luggage, and I paid him before ringing the bell to the building.
 A crusty old man appeared a few minutes later.
 From Spain, he spoke little English, but combined with my twelve words of Spanish – we confirmed my rental and headed up some stairs.

 The OG twisted and giggled the lock.
 First class accommodations this was not, but I had a feeling it would get the job done.
 A door opened, and I viewed where I’d be living for the next three months.
-For $585 a month with a stunning balcony, it wasn’t too shabby (excuse the vertical video):

 What is Airbnb?